michael2393/KCC/README.md

 # KCC
-Parallel implementation of k Closest Circles (KCC) algorithm [1] using Nvidia CUDA and C.
+Parallel implementation of k-Closest Circles (KCC) algorithm [1] using Nvidia CUDA and C.

 ## Description
 Given a set of points, this algorithm groups them around circles such that the sum of distances from the data points and appropriate closest circles is minimized.